apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 Pipeline Executor is a runtime executor which implements pipeline execution logic for multiple subgraphs and relies on graph_executor for operator storage and execution.

-This section introduce the use case for Pipeline Executor.
+This section introduces the use case for Pipeline Executor.

 * 1. Manually constructing pipeline subgraph from a network compute graph.
 * 2. Manually contstructin pipeline subgraph configuration for dependency and target device...